 This course won’t teach them to be a counsellor but may help them decide whether or not to continue training.

-Because of the nature of this course it is not suitable for those who are currently in a state of severe emotional difficulty or psychological confusion.
+In addition, due to the nature of this course it is not suitable for those who are currently in a state of severe emotional difficulty or psychological confusion.

 All fees are set in accordance with DfE regulations.

 Contact: Department Secretary,